cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P6 adds attributes to the call tree nodes separate from the performance table
   - P7 pretty much trying to do all graph database stuff "So this is where it gets tricky with the nodes, because the performance data is a little hard to wrap your head around with the traditional graph database model.
 I know there are ways to do it, but I don't, I'm not that familiar with graph databases.
 That's exactly that's how it works."
   - P7 gets fuzzy parts of the model wrong "But you might have, this column might map to -- I don't know why I wrote "perf data" there.
 Node, that would be nodes.
 Say "A", your metrics.
 And then at the end, you might have your ID, your profile ID."
+  - P10 on cross-product filter of tuning and variants "But the idea being that we have the tuning and the variant captured within our [EnsembleAPI]  object.
+Right now, we've been capturing the metadata, or the variant into the metadata.
+But I think there's this further to this further, more fine grained specification that we're trying to get after where we're putting tuning also into the metadata.
+So that we can then filter, you know, basically create sub-[EnsembleAPI] that are based on the variant and the tuning together."
+  - P10 "it's easy to be able to select or parameterize across the variants.
+And then right now you basically get all all available tunings for that variant, but it is not the same set of tunings for each variant.
+And so we really do need, we need the unique, you know, combinations, that is the cross product of those two. "

 ### Tension with the casting of the data

   - P4 is anti-tree, P5 is pro-tree
   - P5 "the data frame itself was only like a storage container for data.
 And it's hard to really read, because there's so much going on.
 So it's even harder to see like, if there's even behaviors that you are interested in, it's only obviously obvious that some parts take more time.
 And some take a lot of time.
 And you don't really get the view behind that."
   - P7 on what's missing "And that's traces, time series.
 They're extremely important, especially once you start getting to more state of the art applications, which are a lot of those, again, have to do with the workflow type model, which is very time series dependent."
+  - P10 "So the tuning right now is, is in our data, it's actually stored right now on our graph."

 ### Differences between ensemble makes things hard